successible/cleanslate/README.md

 ☀️ Track food without judgment.

-## Warning

-- Any version below v2.0.0 that does not use Firebase.
-Uses insecure JWTs and should be upgraded.
-- Any version below v2.3.0.
-Should replace their `Caddyfile` or `nginx.conf` with the more secure version below.

-> Note: To upgrade Clean Slate, simply go through the "How do I host Clean Slate?" section again.

 ## What is Clean Slate?

 Clean Slate is a free calorie tracker.
 It is designed for people who struggle with: